hendeavors/maxmd-registration/README.md

 });
 ```

-To easily verifiy the credit card:
+To verifiy the credit card:
 ```php
 $person = [
     'personMeta' => [